 Until an organization receives a Star rating, organizations that achieve Accreditation will display the seal with the type of Accreditation they received (Accredited, Provisional, or Interim).
 Health plans that are already Accredited and submit for HEDIS will continue submitting HEDIS/CAHPS annually.
 Plans that earn first-time or interim Accreditation are required to submit HEDIS/CAHPS during the first reporting period after their first full year of Accreditation.

-To learn more about the IQVIA Healthcare Center of Excellence Population Health practice and what we can do to help organization with NCQA Accreditation needs, please reach out to Chris McShanag, vice president, population health.
+To learn more about the IQVIA’s Healthcare Technology Population Health practice and what we can do to help organization with NCQA Accreditation needs, please reach out to Chris McShanag, vice president, population health.